mqcomplab/MDANCE/docs/tutorials/equal.rst

 Further Reading
 ---------------

-For more information on the PRIME algorithm, please refer to the `PRIME paper <https://pubs.acs.org/doi/10.1021/acs.jcim.4c02341>`__.
+For more information on the eQual algorithm, please refer to the `PRIME paper <https://pubs.acs.org/doi/10.1021/acs.jcim.4c02341>`__.

 Please Cite